ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-30-navigating-the-mlops-landscape-part-3.md

 might just need a [Heroku
-instance](https://devcenter.heroku.com/articles/dyno-types) or a [DigitalOcean droplet](https://docs.digitalocean.com/products/droplets/),  but as your needs grow, investing in a solid cloud platform is a viable strategy for your analytics toolkit.
+instance](https://devcenter.heroku.com/articles/dyno-types) or a [DigitalOcean droplet](https://docs.digitalocean.com/products/droplets/),  but as your needs grow, investing in a solid cloud platform is a viable strategy for future-proofing your analytics toolkit.
 AWS, Azure, and GCP are sustainable choices because it opens up a wide range of capabilities that you'll probably need.

 ### Trial